 When Satan succeeds with these tactics of distraction, it is unfortunate.
 It means we have not remembered "all His benefits," as the Psalmist reminds us to.

-When I originally wrote this column, a 14-member Work & Witness team for Northeast Oklahoma was at tht moment helping us finish the Moncalieri church building in Northern Italy.
+When I originally wrote this column, a 14-member Work & Witness team from Northeast Oklahoma was with us helping finish the Moncalieri church building in northern Italy.

 As part of the morning worship service on Sunday in the new building, Rev. Robert Leffel and I read Psalm 103 alternately in English and Italian.
 What a great moment it was as believers born in nations thousands of miles apart witnessed that the mercy of the Lord is from everlasting to everlasting upon them that fear him (v.
 17). [ Missionary stories from Italy ]